 NE Indiana Regional Science and Engineering Fair

-IPFW hosts K-12 students from an eight county area to showcase their research projects.
-Students from the junior and senior devisions will advance to the Hoosier State Fair and/or the International Science and Engineering Fair.
+IPFW hosts 4th-12th grade students from an eight county area to showcase their research projects.
+Students from grades 4-12 may advance to the Hoosier State Science & Engineering Fair (HSEF); grades 9-12 may advance from the HSEF to the Intel International Science and Engineering Fair.

 Summer Explorations expose students to a variety of different career/interest areas.
-There are five different exploration areas: Computer Science, Leadership, Math & Science, Engineering, and Physics.
+There are four different exploration areas: Computer Science, Math & Science, Engineering, and Physics.